Aboriginal Cultural Concepts

 Picture

 My fathers uncle, Douglas Cook recalls stories from his father and mother of the massacres in the 1850's to 1900's.
-His mother Susan was born at Bangalow her father was Jack Fawcett early settlers did not know how to read or right) took this name from her father Jack Fawcett and Bobby Fawcett.
-She was the last of the Brunswick River Tribe and a descendant of the People from the Brunswick River.
-Susan met Bubba at a race meeting in Mullumbimby and was married at Whyralla near Lismore they had seven sons and five daughters.
-The Cook family was recorded as using a 45,000 year old site for ceremonies in our traditional homelands.
+His mother Susan was born at Bangalow her father was Jack Foster early settlers did not know how to read or right took this name from her father Jack Foster and Bobby Foster.
+She was a descendant of People from the Brunswick River.
+Susan met Bubba at a race meeting in Mullumbimby and was married at Whyralla near Lismore at the Tucki Tucki Bora Grounds not far from the river.
+They had seven sons and five daughters.
+The Cook family was recorded as using a 45,000 year old site for ceremonies in our traditional homelands as well as the stone Arrangement Ceremonial Circles at Mullumbimby.

 Before settlement coastal and inland boundaries of the Ngangbul people were patrolled by Ngangbul warriors to keep the uninvited out.
 Mythological story of the Goanna and Poison Snake Dreaming story create western, northern and Southern tribal boundary of our People.
 Song lines created by dream time giants trails was used by visiting clans as passage to attended gatherings, ceremony, feasts, festivals, initiation of young boys and seasonal gatherings.